Kokanee beer

-Kokanee is a beer brewed at the Columbia Brewery in Creston, British Columbia.
+Kokanee is a North American lager-style beer produced at the Columbia Brewery in Creston, British Columbia.
 Columbia Brewery began brewing Kokanee lager in 1959 and was purchased by the Labatt Brewing Company in 1974.

-Labatt Brewing is now part of the new company, Anheuser-Busch InBev SA/NV, which is trading as BUD on the New York Stock Exchange; (ABI:BB in Brussels.)
+Labatt Brewing is now a subsidiary of Anheuser-Busch InBev SA/NV, which is trading as BUD on the New York Stock Exchange; (ABI:BB in Brussels.)

 The beer

 Kokanee is a Pilsner style lager with 5.0% alcohol.
 Kokanee beer is aged naturally and has a relatively mild taste.
 It is most commonly found in the Western provinces of Canada and the Pacific Northwest states of the US, with sparse distribution in Eastern provinces and states.
 The Columbia Brewery also brews Kokanee Gold, with a fuller body and 5.3% alcohol content, Kokanee Light, and Kootenay True Ale.

 Marketing

 The company's "Glacier Fresh" marketing slogan for the beer originates from the usage of mountain stream water in its brewing.
 It uses three varieties of malt and a blend of western grown North American hops.